CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-includes.md

     link: https://github.com/CloudCannon/bakery-store/tree/includes
 type: Video
 set: basics
-set_order: 9
+set_order: 10
 icon: include
 ---
 ## Introduction

-On this `index.html` page you can see there's a subscribe to our newsletter section.
+On this example `index.html` there's a subscribe to our newsletter section.

 ![Newsletter section](/images/tutorials/includes/newsletter-section.png){: .screenshot}

-And let's say now, we also way this newsletter section on `blog.html`.
+We also want this newsletter section on `blog.html`.
 One way of doing this would be to copy the newsletter section HTML and paste it into `blog.html`.
-This works however now we've duplicated source code on the website.
+This works but we've duplicated source code on the website.
 If we ever wanted to change content inside the newsletter section, then we'd have to make the change in multiple places.
 A better solution is to use Jekyll includes.

 ## Implementation

-To use includes we'll create a new folder called `_includes`.
+To use an include we'll create a new folder called `_includes`.
 Inside this we'll create a new file called `newsletter.html`.
-Now we'll copy the source code for the newsletter section across to `newsletter.html`.
+Now we'll copy the source code for the newsletter section across to `newsletter.html`:

 {% raw %}
 ~~~html